taflaj/micro/README.md

 ## Message Digest ##

-Download the full digest: `curl -X GET get/digest`
+Download the full digest: `curl -X GET get/digest/full`

-Add a single line (may contain special characters): `curl -X PUT add/digest/line -d '<text>'`

 Add one or more lines: `curl -X PUT add/digest/lines -d '<text>' [-d '<text>' [...]]`

+The consumer's IP address must be registered with the system to read from and/or write to the message digest.

 ## Public Keys ##